PacktPublishing/Deep-Reinforcement-Learning-Hands-On/ch08/log.md

 Performance of Nov14_21-09-42_gpu-simple-conv-bars=50 is exceptional, reward_100=9.
 Need to check.

 Started next run with 50 bars and 3 reward steps: Nov15_08-46-07_home-conv-bars=50_steps=3

+# 2017-11-15

+Need to test the existing model on market simulator.
+Tool needs to:
+1. load prices into the environment
+2. load model
+3. run all prices without resetting the environment
+4. report profits and order stats